2040 Comprehensive Plan Community Feedback

 Earlier, on the front end of creating the draft plan, City staff conducted an extensive community engagement process to learn the community’s priorities for the future of Saint Paul.
 Staff talked to nearly 2,300 people in 2016, with a focus on reaching diverse communities.
 Below are the nine priorities we heard were most important to the community.
 These priorities are woven throughout the Comprehensive Plan.

-- Livability and equity.
-When we asked about regional themes established by the Metropolitan Council, a majority of you said livability and equity are the most important for Saint Paul.
-Other regional themes we will incorporate into the updated Comprehensive Plan include sustainability, prosperity and stewardship.
+- Livability, equity and sustainability.
+When we asked about regional themes established by the Metropolitan Council, you said livability, equity and sustainability are the most important for Saint Paul.
+Other regional themes we will incorporate into the updated Comprehensive Plan include prosperity and stewardship.

 - Parks and open space.
 Parks and open space, from Como Park to Swede Hollow to the Mississippi River to your local playground, were consistently identified throughout the city as cherished places that we should preserve and enhance.

-- Road safety for non-vehicles.
+- Road safety for pedestrians and bicyclists.
 Pedestrian safety at crossings and improved facilities were frequently identified as issues, as were bicycle facility improvements and safety.

 - Jobs.
 You said we need more and better jobs to allow people to provide for their families and lift up the entire community.

 - Quality affordable housing.
 You said we need more affordable housing, and that existing housing must be well-maintained.